 Aside from having suitable power levels, it also runs very silently.

-Plus, it’s a long-term investment as these filters are super durable.
+Plus, it’s a long-term approach to turtle tank filtration as these filters are super durable.

 I’m talking 5+ years here.